niklas-palm/eqt-deep-research/README.md

 # EQT Portfolio Research

-An AI-powered tool for analyzing EQT portfolio companies using the Stanford 2024 AI Index Report.
+An AI-powered tool for analyzing EQT portfolio companies using the Stanford 2024 AI Index Report and optionally the web.

 ## Overview